 I compose music, and am an award-winning author of several books.
 I enjoy nature, outdoor activities, cooking, eating, comedy, and deep conversation.

 I’ve been fortunate to have many educational and growth opportunities that help me to serve others.
-I’ve faced life challenges that have provided perspective.
+Life challenges have provided perspective.

 One of my greatest learning experiences was foster co-parenting an incredibly cute and lovable little girl for two years.
 This included fun urban forest adventures, as shown in the photo.